 If an employee is on furlough, see our FAQ: Can we carry out disciplinaries / grievances with furloughed employees?

-- Which workplaces must close and who must continue working from home?
+- Which workplaces must remain closed and who must continue working from home?

 - Health and safety for workplaces that are open, or planning to reopen